COVID-19 - information and guidance for social, community, and residential care settings

 - repeat testing in case this is a false negative result (for example, the test being taken too early after symptom onset)

-Residents who are symptomatic can be released before their self-isolation period ends with a negative result if:
+Residents who are symptomatic may be able to be released with a negative result, before their self-isolation period ends if:

 - they are well and have no fever for 48 hours, without using medication (such as paracetamol)